brianchuchua/technical-reading-notes/books/architecture/designing-data-intensive-applications.md

 - Avoid a big ball of mud.
 - _Accidental complexity_ is the thing to avoid -- complexity that has nothing to do with the problem that is being solved.
-- Clean abstractions are key.
+- Clean abstractions are key to keeping applications simple.

 #### Evolvability

 - Systems need to change all the time.
+Evolvability is the ability for the system to support change with minimal friction.
 - Agile methodologies help, including:
   - TDD.
   - Refactoring.
-- This is very linked to its simplicity and abstractions.
+- The evolvability of a system is very linked to its simplicity and abstractions.